slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/03-building.md

 Now start the complete build with:

-    $ mvn install -DBUILD_NUMBER=1
+    $ mvn install

-This will download a large number of build dependencies, but should eventually end successfully.
-The value for the BUILD_NUMBER is arbitrary, but it must be set for the build to complete successfully.
+This will download a large number of build dependencies, but it should eventually end successfully.

+The default value for the BUILD_NUMBER is '0', but you can set it to a different value by using the '-DBUILD_NUMBER=0' option, replacing '0' with your value.

 ## Create Local Yum Repository